DETAILED ACTION

 Watanabe’s Figure 1-Annotated.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Lee’s feature of wherein each of the first and second obtuse angles is about 100° to about 130° to the combination of Hwang and Watanabe to reduce stress in the pad structure ([0035], Lee).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Chang’s feature of wherein at least one the first or the second angles are obtuse to the combination of Hwang and Watanabe to reduce a whole thickness of the semiconductor package ([0002], Chang).

-Re: Claim 2, Hwang modified by Watanabe and Lee discloses the semiconductor package of claim 1, wherein the second pad (152, Hwang) comprises: a third surface (third surface-152 bottom surface of pad 152, Fig. 2-Annotated, Hwang) contacting the first pad (154, Hwang); a fourth surface (fourth surface-152 top surface of pad 152, Fig. 2-Annotated, Hwang) opposite the third surface (third surface-152, Hwang).
+Re: Claim 2, Hwang modified by Watanabe and Chang discloses the semiconductor package of claim 1, wherein the second pad (152, Hwang) comprises: a third surface (third surface-152 bottom surface of pad 152, Fig. 2-Annotated, Hwang) contacting the first pad (154, Hwang); a fourth surface (fourth surface-152 top surface of pad 152, Fig. 2-Annotated, Hwang) opposite the third surface (third surface-152, Hwang).

-Hwang modified by Watanabe and Lee does not expressly disclose an inclined side surface between the third surface and the fourth surface, wherein the inclined side surface includes a third side surface and a fourth side surface, facing each other and inclined at a third obtuse angle and a fourth obtuse angle with respect to the fourth surface, respectively, and each of the third and fourth obtuse angles are about 100° to about 130°.
+Hwang modified by Watanabe and Chang does not expressly disclose an inclined side surface between the third surface and the fourth surface, wherein the inclined side surface includes a third side surface and a fourth side surface, facing each other and inclined at a third obtuse angle and a fourth obtuse angle with respect to the fourth surface, respectively, and each of the third and fourth obtuse angles are about 100° to about 130°.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of an inclined side surface between the third surface and the fourth surface, wherein the inclined side surface includes a third side surface and a fourth side surface, facing each other and inclined at a third obtuse angle and a fourth obtuse angle with respect to the fourth surface, respectively to the combination of Hwang, Watanabe and Lee to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of an inclined side surface between the third surface and the fourth surface, wherein the inclined side surface includes a third side surface and a fourth side surface, facing each other and inclined at a third angle and a fourth angle with respect to the fourth surface, respectively to the combination of Hwang, Watanabe and Chang to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).

 However, the Applicant has not presented persuasive evidence that the claimed

 “first and second obtuse angles different from each other” is for a particular purpose that is critical to the overall claimed invention (i.e. the invention would not work without the specific claimed first and second obtuse angles different from each other).
 Also, the applicant has not shown that the claimed “difference of the claimed first and second obtuse angles” produces a result that was new or unexpected enough to patentably distinguish the claimed invention over the cited prior art.
-At meantime, Watanabe discloses “first and second obtuse angles similar from each other” in Fig. 1, therefore, the obtuse angles are a result effective variable.
+At meantime, Watanabe discloses “first and second angles similar from each other” in Fig. 1, therefore, the obtuse angles are a result effective variable.
 It has been held that is not inventive to discover the optimum first and second obtuse angles by routine experimentation (In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955), MPEP 2144.05 II).

 Thus, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to add first and second obtuse angles different from each other to the rest of the claimed invention to improve the bonding characteristics of the device.